codernoyan/programming-library-client/README.md

   >
    > - A user can register an account with email and password to get access to see course details
    > - Users can register or login via Google and GitHub.
-   > - Users can see course details by register or login
+   > - Users can see course details by register or login.
    > - Users can and can download course info in pdf format.
    > - Users can get premium access to a particular course by paying a certain amount.